Southeast Kansas crash kills Missouri woman, seriously injures Kansas teen

 WICHITA, Kan.
 (KSNW) — A two-vehicle crash in Cherokee County on Friday afternoon killed a Missouri woman.

-The Kansas Highway Patrol (KHP) Crash Log says an 18-year-old Joplin man was driving a Chevrolet pickup west on Kansas Highway 160, when he failed to negotiate a curve by 63rd Road.
+The Kansas Highway Patrol says an 18-year-old Joplin man was driving a Chevrolet pickup west on U.S. Highway 160 when he failed to negotiate a curve by 63rd Road.

 He overcorrected and crashed into Violet Knowles, 67, of Joplin.
 Knowles was pronounced dead at the scene of the crash.